All Episodes

 They're saying, well, it just goes to show you how homophobic Republicans are.

-They're they're, you know, look at Vitter down in Louisiana.
+You know, look at Vitter down in Louisiana.

-Oh, say or uh heterosexual scandal, no problem.
+Oh, heterosexual scandal, no problem.

 But Larry Craig, oh, they're homophobic.

-Well, does that mean that the New York Times and the quasi defenders of Mr. Craig endorse public sex in a restroom?
+Well, does that mean that the New York Times and the quasi-defenders of Mr. Craig endorse public sex in a restroom?

 Does that mean that's okay?

-You know, there's a mayor, I think it's down in Fort Lauderdale, who's under fire because he's portraying City Park restrooms as popular gay sex spots, and he opposes a plan to house a gay book collection in a public library.
+You know, there's a mayor, I think it's down in Fort Lauderdale, who's under fire because he's portraying city park restrooms as popular gay sex spots.

 And he wants to close down the bathhouses.